danielpmaximo/Grupo_Estudos_ML_LAB_ORION/README.md

-# 📘 Notebooks de Machine Learning – Grupo de Estudos Orion
+# 📘 Machine Learning Notebooks – Orion Lab Study Group

-Este repositório reúne os notebooks Jupyter desenvolvidos durante as atividades do **Grupo de Estudos de Machine Learning** do **Laboratório Orion**.
+This repository gathers the Jupyter notebooks developed during the activities of the **Machine Learning Study Group** at **Orion Lab**.

-O objetivo é organizar e documentar os códigos feitos ao longo dos encontros, servindo tanto como registro de aprendizado quanto como material de consulta.
+The goal is to organize and document the code created throughout the sessions, serving both as a learning record and as a reference material.

 ---

-## 📂 Estrutura do Repositório
+## 📂 Repository Structure

-* `classificador_iris.ipynb` → Implementação de um classificador para o conjunto de dados Iris utilizando técnicas de aprendizado supervisionado.
+* `classificador_iris.ipynb` → Implementation of a classifier for the Iris dataset using supervised learning techniques.

 ---

-## 🧠 Conteúdos abordados
+## 🧠 Topics Covered

-* Introdução ao Machine Learning
+* Introduction to Machine Learning
-* Pré-processamento de dados
+* Data preprocessing
-* Implementação de modelos de classificação
+* Implementation of classification models
-* Avaliação de desempenho de modelos
+* Model performance evaluation

 ---

-## 👥 Grupo de Estudos
+## 👥 Study Group

-Este repositório foi produzido no âmbito do **Grupo de Estudos de ML do Laboratório Orion**, com participação de estudantes e pesquisadores interessados em aprendizado de máquina e inteligência artificial.
+This repository was produced within the **ML Study Group at Orion Lab**, with the participation of students and researchers interested in machine learning and artificial intelligence.